libreworks/caridea-validate/README.md

-# caridea-bind
+# caridea-validate
 Caridea is a miniscule PHP application library.
 This shrimpy fellow is what you'd use when you just want some helping hands and not a full-blown framework.

 ![](http://libreworks.com/caridea-100.png)

-This is its filter and validation library.
+This is its validation library.

 It supports [LIVR rules](https://github.com/koorchik/LIVR) with some exceptions.
 See the Compliance → _LIVR_ section below.